orion-pax77/EKS-Jenkins-terraform/README.md

-Below is a **proper README documentation (Ubuntu/Debian based EC2)** that you can directly paste into your GitHub repository.

-It includes:

-* EC2 setup (Ubuntu)
-* Jenkins installation
-* Terraform installation
-* AWS CLI installation
-* Adding AWS credentials in Jenkins
-* Creating Pipeline Job from SCM
-* Building the job

----

 # 🚀 Jenkins + Terraform + EKS Setup Guide (Ubuntu EC2)

 This project provisions an **Amazon EKS Cluster and Node Group** using **Terraform** executed through a **Jenkins Pipeline**.